First Down Friday Scores -- Week 6

 LOUISVILLE, Ky.
 (WDRB) -- The 2019 high school football season is in full swing, and the WDRB Sports team has the most comprehensive coverage of games on both sides of the river.

+Because of a day off Friday, most teams from Jefferson County Public Schools play Thursday night.
+Games from across the area scheduled as normal will be updated Friday night.

-Below are all the scheduled games for Week 5.
-And check back later for final scores and highlights from Kentucky and southern Indiana.
+Below are all the scheduled games for Week 6.
+Check back later for final scores and highlights from Kentucky and southern Indiana.

 KENTUCKY